izatwin/eventor/tests/Sprint_3_Test_Cases.md

 ### Test 9: Viewing Notifications
 1. Receive a notification from someone you have opted into notifications for.
 2. Ensure there is an indicator on the notification bell that you have unread notifications within 15 seconds.
-3. Open the notification dropdown and ensure there is an unread indicator on new notifcations you are viewing for the first time.
-Ensure that the unread icon has been removed from the notifcation bell icon.
+3. Open the notification dropdown and ensure there is a visible notifciation.
 4. Close and reopen the notification dropdown.
-Ensure that no unread indicators remain.
+Ensure that the unread icon has been removed from the notifcation bell icon.
+Ensure that no unread notifications remain.